Outlines the common gotchas, and the recommended way to work with Courier, to perform as smooth deployments of an Umbraco site as possible

 What Courier does?

-From a high-level view, Courier is pretty simple.
-You tell it to deploy an item from one site to another, and Courier then figures out what is needed for that specific item to function on the site you want to transfer it to.
+When you tell Courier to deploy an item from one site to another, it figures out what is needed for that specific item to function on the site you want to transfer it to.

 When it has figured this out, it exports the selected item(s) and their dependencies to a folder, as xml files, along with any images, dlls, and so on.

-Finally, it will build a graph of the deployment, based on the order of dependencies, this means that Courier knows that for a document to be installed, it needs to have its document type, template, data types and so on present on the target website.
+Finally, it will build a graph of the deployment, based on the order of dependencies.
+This means that Courier knows that for a document to be installed, it needs to have its Document Type, Template and Data Types present on the target website.

 So, in short, it: